siberoloji/siberoloji.github.io/content/en/docs/SEO/2024-10-10-chapter-6-on-page-seo-title-tags-and-meta-descriptions.md

 Title tags, also known as page titles, are HTML elements that specify the title of a web page.
 They appear as the clickable headline for a given result on SERPs and are also displayed at the top of web browsers.
-In HTML, they're defined using the `&lt;title&gt;` tag.
+In HTML, they're defined using the `<title>` tag.